-- a) Construction Girth Weld Non-Destructive Test Records: TGP must provide records to PHMSA that demonstrate the girth welds in the special permit inspection area were either: - i) Non-destructively tested (NDT) at the time of construction in accordance with the Federal pipeline safety regulations at the time the pipelines were constructed, or - ii) At least 1% of the girth welds and a minimum of two (2) girth welds in the special permit segment were NDT after initial construction and prior to the special permit application.

-TGP must demonstrate these welds were excavated, NDT, and repaired, if the welds do not meet Federal pipeline safety regulations at the time the pipelines were constructed.

-- b) Missing Records: If TGP cannot provide girth weld records to PHMSA to demonstrate compliance with Condition 6(a), TGP must complete either Condition 6(b)(i) or both Conditions 6(b)(ii) and (iii) within 12 months of the grant of this special permit as follows: - i) Certify to PHMSA, in writing, that there have been no in-service leaks or breaks in the girth welds in the special permit inspection area for the life of the pipeline; or - ii) Evaluate the terrain along the special permit segment for threats to girth weld integrity from soil or settlement stresses, perform NDT, and remediate all such integrity threats;20 and - iii) Excavate,21 visually inspect, and perform NDT on at least two (2) girth welds on the special permit segment in accordance with the applicable American Petroleum Institute Standard 1104, "Welding of Pipelines and Related Facilities" (API 1104) as follows: - (1) Using the edition of API 1104 current at the time the pipeline was constructed; - (2) Using the edition of API 1104 IBR in the Federal pipeline safety regulations at the time the pipeline was constructed; or - (3) Using the edition of API 1104 currently IBR in 49 CFR 192.7. - c) Defective Girth Welds: If any girth weld in a special permit segment is found unacceptable in accordance with the API 1104 IBR Edition at the time of pipeline construction, TGP must repair the girth weld immediately and then prepare an inspection and remediation plan for all remaining girth welds in the special permit segment based upon the repair findings and the threat to the special permit segment.
-TGP must submit the inspection and remediation plan for girth welds to the Director, PHMSA Southern Region, and must receive a "no objection"
+- a) Construction Girth Weld Non-Destructive Test Records: SNG must provide records to PHMSA that demonstrate the girth welds in the special permit inspection area were either: - i) Non-destructively tested (NDT) at the time of construction in accordance with the Federal pipeline safety regulations at the time the pipelines were constructed, or - ii) At least 1% of the girth welds and a minimum of two (2) girth welds in each special permit segment were NDT after initial construction and prior to the special permit application.
+SNG must demonstrate these welds were excavated, NDT, and repaired, if the welds do not meet Federal pipeline safety regulations at the time the pipelines were constructed. - b) Missing Records: If SNG cannot provide girth weld records to PHMSA to demonstrate compliance with Condition 6(a), SNG must complete either Condition 6(b)(i) or both Conditions 6(b)(ii) and (iii) within 12 months of the grant of this special permit as follows: - i) Certify to PHMSA, in writing, that there have been no in-service leaks or breaks in the girth welds in the special permit inspection area for the life of the pipeline; or - ii) Evaluate the terrain along each special permit segment for threats to girth weld integrity from soil or settlement stresses, perform NDT, and remediate all such integrity threats; and - iii) Excavate, visually inspect, and perform NDT on at least two (2) girth welds on each special permit segment in accordance with the applicable American Petroleum Institute Standard 1104, "Welding of Pipelines and Related Facilities" (API 1104) as follows: - (1) Using the edition of API 1104 current at the time the pipeline was constructed; - (2) Using the edition of API 1104 IBR in the Federal pipeline safety regulations at the time the pipeline was constructed; or - (3) Using the edition of API 1104 currently IBR in 49 CFR 192.7. - c) Defective Girth Welds: If any girth weld in a special permit segment is found unacceptable in accordance with the API 1104 IBR Edition at the time of pipeline construction, SNG must repair the girth weld immediately and then prepare an inspection and remediation plan for all remaining girth welds in the special permit segment based upon the repair findings and the threat to the special permit segment.
+SNG must submit the inspection and remediation plan for girth welds to the Director, PHMSA Southern Region, and must receive a "no objection" letter for the girth weld remediation plan prior to its implementation.
+SNG must remediate girth welds in the special permit segment in accordance with the inspection and remediation plan within 90 days of the "no-objection" letter receipt.

-20 If a special permit segment has not had girth weld NDT to meet Condition 6 - Girth Welds and has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, then Condition 5(b)(iv) must be conducted within 12 months of the finding.
+&lt;sup>20 If a special permit segment has not had girth weld NDT to meet Condition 6 - Girth Welds and has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, then Condition 5(b)(iv) must be conducted within 12 months of the finding.

-21 TGP must evaluate the pipe for SCC any time the special permit inspection area is uncovered or excavated in accordance with Condition 8(b) or (c) of this special permit.
+&lt;sup>21 SNG must evaluate the pipe for SCC any time the special permit inspection area is uncovered or excavated in accordance with Condition 8(b) or (c) of this special permit.
 Pipe with fusion bonded epoxy coating does not require SCC evaluation when excavated unless SCC has been identified as a threat in the special permit inspection area.